 There are some situations, however, when farming is not the insured’s primary occupation, or when their residence is separated from the farming premises.
 The Farmers Personal Liability Insurance covers for these commonly excluded instances and can be an additional endorsement.
 This can also be extended so as to cover employers’ liability and even the medical payments for the farm employees of the insured.

 An umbrella insurance policy acts as a safety blanket for those insured with it, for when one’s farm business’s liability loss exceeds the limit of their standard insurance policy.

 True to its name, as well, the umbrella insurance policy acts as an umbrella over all your current farm policies.

 These are only some of the many liabilities that your farm may have.
-Liabilities, in general, are subjective to what the farms in question are offering, be it services or products.
+Liabilities, in general, are subjective to what the farms in question are offering, be they services or products.

 Adding endorsements or including possible perils in your farm’s insurance policy is highly customizable and can always be adjusted according to your enterprise’s needs.

 Liabilities, so to speak, are what one should prepare and invest in by covering for them appropriately.